Angel Number 999

 A release practice for working with 999

-The goal is to identify what is genuinely finished and to honor it with a deliberate, honest closing.
+What you want is to identify what is genuinely finished and to honor it with a deliberate, honest closing.

 - Name what is ending.
 Write down the specific thing, relationship, role, belief, habit, or phase, that you sense has reached its conclusion.
 Be concrete.
 "My old life" is too vague.
 "My role as the person who manages my mother's expectations" is specific.